MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 ### Client Only

-This is when you already have a server running remotely and want your RPi to connect as a standalone client to this instance, to show the MM from the server.
+This is when you already have a server running remotely and want your RPi to connect as a standalone client to this instance, to show theMagicMirror² from the server.

 You can start MagicMirror² in client mode by manually running the following command with the MagicMirror directory:
 `node clientonly --address 192.168.1.5 --port 8080`